xpack-dev-tools/riscv-none-elf-gcc-xpack/scripts/templates/body-jekyll-release-post-part-1-liquid.md

 ### `@rpath` and `@loader_path`

-Similarly, on macOS, the dynamic libraries are adjusted with `otool` to use a relative path.
+Similarly, on macOS, the binaries are adjusted with `install_name_tool` to use a relative path.

 ## Documentation